-During the month of March, Black Lawrence Press authors Louella Bryant and Joe Oestreich are on board to critique creative nonfiction manuscripts; and they are accepting everything from flash-length essays to full-length manuscripts.
-The fees and parameters for each of these categories is as follows:
+During the month of February, Black Lawrence Press author Louella Bryant is on board to critique creative nonfiction manuscripts; and she is accepting everything from flash-length essays to full-length manuscripts.
+The fees and parameters for each of these categories are as follows:

 - Long Manuscripts, up to 300 pages in length, $700